jattenberg/PDS-Spring-2014/homework/regular_expressions.md

 Work with your groups to find the best answers for the following questions using python and the `re` library, however, please type in your own responses and hand in your own work.
 I believe that you'll learn more by typing the code yourself, even if you reached the appropriate answer with others.

-You may post your code and answers on github, posting the url to classes, or you may just copy your code and answers into a document, and host that to NYU classes.
+You may post your code and answers on github, posting the url to classes, or you may just copy your code and answers into a document, and host that to NYU classes in PDF format.

 1. Within the document, there are several student IDs (the column actually is titled E-mail).
 Extract these IDs from the html and print them to a file, one per line.